JussiKarkkainen/AI-lib/README.md

 # Outputs: tensor([0.3571, 0.2857, 0.2143]) tensor([ 0.0714, -0.2143,  0.5000])
 ```

 ## Note:
 AIlib still struggles with some numerical instability when training larger networks.
-Speed or memory efficiency was not the goal with this project so training larger models
-will take a lot of time.